sig-kill/wrtag/README.md

 # Path format

-The `path-format` configuration option defines both the root music directory and the template for organizing your music files.
+The `path-format` configuration option defines both the root music directory and the template for organising your music files.
 This template uses Go's text/template syntax and is populated with MusicBrainz release data.

 ## Basic structure

 In order to minimise potential release conflict, the path format should include at least three path segments:

 1. The root music directory (where all your music will be stored).
-2. Artist/release organization (typically artist name and album details).
+2. Artist/release organisation (typically artist name and album details).
 3. Track naming format (including track numbers and titles).

 For example: